-As compensation for the sub-advisory services it provides to the Fund, the Advisor will pay ReSolve 50% of the net advisory fees earned by the Advisor from the Fund.
-For this purpose, "net advisory fees" mean advisory fees collected from the Fund (net of fee waivers due to expense caps) less any revenue sharing and asset-based fees paid to broker-dealers or custodians with assets in the Fund.
-The fee paid to the Sub-Advisor by the Advisor will be paid from the Advisor's management fee and is not an additional cost to the Fund.
-The Sub-Advisory Agreement is effective for an initial two-year period and continues in effect for successive twelve-month periods, provided that the Board annually approves it for continuance.
-A discussion of the matters considered by the Board in connection with the approval of the Sub-Advisory Agreement is available in the Fund's Annual Report to Shareholders dated December 31, 2019.
+As compensation for the trading advisory services it provides to the Fund, the Advisor pays ReSolve Global 37.5% of the net advisory fees earned by the Advisor from the Fund.
+For this purpose, "net advisory fees" are defined as advisory fees collected from the Fund net of fee waivers or expense reimbursements due to the expense caps and any extraordinary expenses related to the management and sponsorship of the Fund, including but not limited to, litigation and legal expenses as recorded on the financial statements of the Advisor.
+The fee paid to ReSolve Global by the Advisor is paid from the Advisor's management fee and is not an additional cost to the Fund.
+The Trading Advisory Agreement was effective for an initial two-year period and continues in effect for successive twelve-month periods, provided that the Board annually approves it for continuance.
+A discussion of the matters considered by the Board in connection with the renewal of the Trading Advisory Agreement is available in the Fund's Annual Report to Shareholders for the fiscal year ended December 31, 2022.
+ReSolve Global commenced serving as the Fund's trading advisor as of April 1, 2021.
+For the period from trading advisor inception of April 1, 2021 to December 31, 2021, and the fiscal year ended December 31, 2022, ReSolve Global received \$290,549 and \$887,218, respectively, in trading advisory fees for its services to the Fund.